-Symptoms can be more severe in some people and less so in others.
-You might only have symptoms at certain times — like when you exercise.
-Or you could have frequent asthma attacks that affect your quality of life.
+Symptoms can be more severe in some people and less severe in others.
+You might only have symptoms at certain times, like when you exercise.
+You could also have frequent asthma attacks that affect your quality of life.

-Asthma isn’t curable, but it is controllable.
-Today’s treatments are more effective than ever before at preventing asthma attacks — and at stopping symptoms if they do start.
-Yet 5 to 10 percent of people with asthma don’t respond to standard treatments like inhaled corticosteroids.
+Asthma isn’t curable, but it is manageable.
+Today’s treatments are more effective than ever at preventing asthma attacks and stopping symptoms if they do start.

-For those with severe and stubborn symptoms, a new generation of therapies — and certain treatments on the horizon — might finally offer some relief.
+For those with severe symptoms, a new generation of therapies and other treatments on the horizon might finally offer some relief.

 Asthma treatment involves a three-part strategy:

-- provide long-term control medications to prevent symptoms before they start
+- using long-term management medications to prevent symptoms before they start

 - avoiding triggers to reduce the number of attacks

-To control severe asthma, you may need to take higher doses of medications or use more than one drug.
-You and your doctor can create an asthma action plan to personalize your treatment strategy based on your symptoms and disease severity.
+To manage severe asthma, you may need to take higher doses of medications or use more than one medication.
+You and your doctor can create an asthma management plan to personalize your treatment strategy based on your symptoms and disease severity.

-The main treatment for severe asthma is long-term control medications that help prevent asthma symptoms.
+The main treatment for severe asthma is taking long-term management medications that help prevent asthma symptoms.
 These include:

 - inhaled corticosteroids